kindle004/Speen/README.md

 # Speen
-Code for inserting any obj file to SPINNNNNN
+Code for making camera SPINNNNNN

-Attach this script to the MainCamera of any Unity 3D project
+Attach this script to the MainCamera of any Unity 3D project and the camera will rotate around the center of your scene